 Metro Phoenix is the baseball capital of the world with more Major League Baseball games played here than anywhere else.
 That includes 81 Arizona Diamondback games each summer, Fall League and well over 200 spring training games played in 10 Valley ballparks that put fans close to the players and the action.

-I covered development of the Cactus League's for the The Arizona Republic for a dozen years and during that time new stadiums opened and attendance soared.
-These are all nice ballparks and a great place to spend a spring afternoon.
-Be sure to bring sunscreen and on most days opt for a seat in the shade.
+I covered development of the Cactus League for the The Arizona Republic for a dozen years and during that time new stadiums opened and attendance soared.
+I also worked as a beer vendor in 2009 at Scottsdale Stadium.
+These are all nice ballparks and a great place to spend a spring afternoon or an evening.
+Be sure to wear sunscreen and on most days opt for a seat in the shade.

-Here's a list of my favorite Cactus League stadiums, top to bottom:
+Here's a lineup of the best Cactus League ballparks, top to bottom:

 Home team: San Francisco Giants

-Hits: Great spot to people watch, tan and enjoy the baseball and Bay Area vibe.
+Hits: Great spot to people watch, tan and enjoy the baseball with a Bay Area vibe.
 The host Scottsdale Charros civic group has a cushy party deck in right field.
-Plenty of downtown Scottsdale bars and restaurants nearby for pre- and post-game festivities.
-Don't miss an iconic spring baseball spot, Don & Charlie's, with its vast collection of memorabilia.
-You can't go wrong with one of Scottsdale's oldest drinking establishments, the Coach House Tavern, 7011 E. Indian School Road, or at the Blue Moose closer to the ballpark on Civic Center Plaza.
+There are lots of downtown bars and restaurants.
+Don't miss an iconic spring baseball spot Don & Charlie's, with its vast collection of memorabilia.
+Try one of Scottsdale's oldest bars, the Coach House Tavern, 7011 E. Indian School Road, or the Blue Moose closer to the ballpark.

 Whiffs: Costly tickets that are hard to get for weekend games and parking is spread out all over downtown.

 Salt River Fields